 Also, if you are transitioning or thinking about transitioning from graphic design to product design, then check out our tips on how to transition to product design!

 What do Junior Product Designers do?

 The first step to becoming a Junior Designer is understanding what it means to be in that role.
 This is an exciting position to be in, as there is a lot of responsibility and opportunity for growth.

 As a Junior Product Designer, you are expected to take notes, create wireframes, and build prototypes.
 But they also need to provide feedback on design decisions and communicate their ideas.

 Junior Designers are the new kids on the block.
 If they learn fast, they can be an excellent asset to any company!

 10 best tips for Junior Designers

-OK, so you’ve aced your product design interview and you’ve got that job you always wanted.
-Now it’s time to make the make the best impression possible and hit the ground running.
-Let’s take a lot at the best tips to help you do so.
+OK, so you've aced your product design interview and got that job you always wanted.
+Now it's time to make the best impression possible and hit the ground running.
+Let's look at the best tips to help you do so.

 1- Ask a lot of questions